necrose99/frabjous/README.md

 This overlay contain only ebuilds for packages that I'm interested in or that have been requested.
 It also include support for the upcoming `libressl` USE flag.

-**DISCLAIMER:** As I don't have time, nor the resources to make stable ebuilds in the same way Gentoo developers does, all ebuilds are permanently kept in the _testing¹_ branch.
+**DISCLAIMER:** As I don't have the resources, nor the time to make stable ebuilds in the same way Gentoo developers does, all ebuilds are permanently kept in the _testing¹_ branch.
 As such, you should probably consider it to be _unsafe_ and treat it as such.
 Nevertheless, I try my best to follow Gentoo's QA standards and keep everything updated, as I use many of these packages in a production environment.

 > ¹ *If a package is in testing, it means that the developers feel that it is functional, but has not been thoroughly tested.
 Users using the testing branch might very well be the first to discover a bug in the package in which case they should file a bug report to let the developers know about it.* — [Gentoo's Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Portage#Testing) ↩

 ## How to install the overlay